Omnissa Workspace ONE Privacy Disclosure

 Customers use this data set to find the root cause of crashes and other application errors quickly, and to prioritize which crashes need to be fixed in order to improve application engagement and usage.

-PART VIII: Crash Reporting
+PART VII: Crash Reporting

 The Software can collect crash reports, including those from the Omnissa Mobile Apps (“Crash Reports”).
 A Customer IT administrator can disable the collection of Crash Reports via the Console settings.
 Crash Reports may contain User data, such as IP/MAC address, device Information (including unique identifiers, device type, carrier, operating system, model, system, etc.), and geo-location information.
 Crash Reports are provided to the Customer via the Software to enable the Customer to troubleshoot User issues.
 Omnissa may also use Crash Reports to improve our products and services and troubleshoot and provide support to our Customers.

-PART IX: Analytics Data
+PART VIII: Analytics Data

 Omnissa collects certain configuration, performance, usage and other analytics data from our Customers and our Customer’s Users for a variety of purposes including to improve our products and services, fix problems, help us understand better how our Customers use our products and services, and advise our Customers on how best to deploy and use our products and services.
 There are several different data collection programs that a Customer/User may participate in when using the Workspace ONE branded products and services.
 Please see the Omnissa Trust Center page for more information.

-PART X: Service Operations Data
+PART IX: Service Operations Data

 Omnissa may monitor and collect configuration, performance, usage, and consumption data relating to Customer’s and its Users’ use of the Software to facilitate the delivery and operation of the products and services (collectively, “Service Operations Data”) as described in the Omnissa Products & Services Privacy Notices

-PART XI: User Transparency
+PART X: User Transparency

 As part of the device enrollment process, the Software pushes a privacy dialog to the User’s mobile device, which enables the User to review a summary of the settings enabled for the Software on their device.
 In some cases, the User may also have the ability to control the enablement of certain features of the Software, via the self-service portal and/or their device settings.
 Most Omnissa Mobile Apps made available by Omnissa have a privacy dialog that includes (i) an overview of the data collected by the mobile application, (ii) the permissions that the mobile application will request, and (iii) an option to send analytics data to Omnissa (unless the Customer has disabled the sending of analytics data for all Users).
 The Software also provides functionality that Customers can use through the Console to provide Users with a link to their privacy notice via the privacy dialog.